 While the top coating of hybrid flooring is UV-resistant, some fading and discolouring will occur over time, especially in areas that cop constant direct sunlight.
 Applying an additional UV protection sealer can help the boards maintain their colour.

 Hybrid flooring is much more affordable than timber flooring and engineered flooring, but it is more expensive than vinyl and laminate flooring, which are the cheapest ‘timber look’ flooring options.
-You have to weigh up the benefits listed above to see if the extra money is worth the added benefits hybrid flooring offers.
+You have to weigh the benefits listed above to see if the extra money is worth the added benefits of hybrid flooring.

 Nothing mimics authentic timber floorboards like authentic timber floorboards.
 Although hybrid flooring looks more authentic and realistic than vinyl and laminate flooring, engineered floorboards are superior in their authenticity.
 They also don’t feel as authentic underfoot as timber or even bamboo flooring because of their composite core, which comprises PCV.

-Choosing Hybrid Flooring is relatively easy thanks to the many benefits offered.
-There are just a couple of decisions to make, namely the type of hybrid flooring and the boards’ colour/design.
+Choosing Hybrid Flooring is relatively easy, thanks to the many benefits offered.
+There are just a couple of decisions to make: the type of hybrid flooring and the boards’ colour/design.

 There are two types of hybrid flooring, SPC hybrid floor, which we stock here at Ross’s Discount Home Centre, and WPC hybrid flooring.
-When looking at the four layers of hybrid flooring, it’s the second layer – the composite core, which changes depending on the type of flooring it is.
+When looking at the four layers of hybrid flooring, it’s the second layer – the composite core, which changes depending on the flooring type.

 SPC Hybrid Flooring